NGromann/SwiftHtmlPdf/README.md

 ##### [PDF](#Show-a-Preview-Dialog-in-your-app)
 The created HTML document can be transformed into a PDF file.
 You can save and show the PDF in your app or display an `UIActivityViewController` so the user can send it around.

-### Create a html template resource and save it in your project
+### Create a HTML template resource and save it in your project
 ```html
 <!DOCTYPE html>
 <html>